peterarose/ufss/README.md

 ## Dependencies
 This code depends upon the following packages:
-numpy, matplotlib, pyfftw, scipy>=1, pyyaml, pyx
+numpy, matplotlib, scipy>=1, pyyaml, pyx

+Note: as of version 0.2.2, pyfftw is an optional package.
+If you would like to use it, you must install fftw first, and then use pip to install pyfftw.

 ## References
 If you use UFSS, we request that you cite the following articles, which describe how its components work.